Abstract

 Internal Rate of Return (IRR) is the discount rate at which the

-.
+NPV of the project is zero.
 [Ref: Financial Management: Principles and Practice P.240].
 The mathematic definition for IRR is related to NPV:

 0 = IV + Sum[ CF(k) / (1+IRR)^k ], k ranges from 1 to N